Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "I have heard about 'Swell Hell' and it scares me.
 How much swelling is there after tummy tuck surgery?
 How do drains and garments help?"

 Surgery is trauma and trauma contributes to fluid collections.
 For similar reasons, patients with larger procedures may need drains for longer than in smaller procedures.
 "Swell Hell" is a term patients have coined.
 It can be much less than they indicate, but will vary between patients and surgical techniques.
-My personal opinion is that "no drains" or "drains for a day or two" is an invitation to swelling.
-I remove drains when the drainage tells me that they are no longer needed.

 "I understand that the lymphatic drainage system is interrupted during the tummy tuck surgery and that is why we tend to swell for so long.
 My PS told me that when I have a scar revision my healing will be a quite easy compared to the TT because it is a skin only revision.
 My question is about the lymphatic system - will that be cut through again in a skin only revision?
 Will I experience the same kind of swell hell again or will the swelling be limited to immediately following surgery around the scar area.